What Is Swimrun?

 They were Anders Malm, Janne Lindberg, and the 2 Andersson brothers.

 On the table in front of them, the napkins had a map of the 75km Stockholm archipelago - all the islands.
 At some point during the evening, one of the men wondered out loud if it might be possible to run and swim the length of the island chain - swimming from island to island, and running over each one to the next swim.
-The total distance was 75km, of which 10km was swimming.
+The total distance was 75km, of which 10km was swimming, giving a swim to run ratio of approximately 12% swimming to 88% running.

 Of course, everyone thought this was a crazy idea.
 Who on earth would want to swim in the freezing waters of the Sea, as well as running over the rocky islands too?